sasjs/viyatoken/README.md

 %inc vt;
 ```

-If you don't have internet access from your SAS Compute instance, just copy paste the code directly from https://sasjs.io/viyatoken.sas.
+If you don't have internet access from your SAS Compute instance, just copy paste the code directly into SASStudioV from https://raw.githubusercontent.com/sasjs/viyatoken/master/runme.sas.

 NOTE - this will only work if your JobExecution service is running under an admin identity that can access the CONSUL token (ie, **yours**).
 If you have a pooled session, and this app works, then you have a security problem as your shared account has too much system access.